Salt Lake City Divorce Attorney

 - If you are parents of a minor, you may also need to take a divorce education class before filing for divorce.

+Yes, Utah is a no fault divorce state.
 You can file for divorce by citing "irreconcilable differences" with your spouse as grounds for the divorce.
-This is called filing for a "no-fault" divorce.

 Alternatively, you can also file for divorce citing one of the following reasons: